Super Mario All-Stars

 ![]() |

-Further, the Japanese Super Mario Bros.
+The Japanese Super Mario Bros.
 2 is referred to as Super Mario Bros.
 2: For Super Players on its title screen, a subtitle that would later be used for the Super Mario Bros.
 2 mode of Super Mario Bros.
 Deluxe.
-The international versions also added a TM icon.
+The international versions also added a trademark icon.

 ![]() |